Communications Product Description

 A different user may have totally different cards based on roles, groups, channels selected, and so forth.
 Those cards may have totally different content and types of controls.
 Cards that are specifically designated as tasks (typically those which require a response from the user) can be filtered out of the general stream by clicking on the Tasks tab.

-The Services tab gives the user access to the micro-apps that have been assigned to her role.
+The Services tab gives the user access to the micro-apps that have been assigned to their role.

 Each of these icons represents a different use case.
 Just like with cards, different users can have totally different micro-apps available in their Services tab.